Vault Corp. v. Quaid Software Ltd.

 Vault Corporation v Quaid Software Ltd. 847 F.2d 255 (5th Cir.
 1988) is a case heard by the United States Court of Appeals for the Fifth Circuit that tested the extent of software copyright.
 The court held that making RAM copies as an essential step in utilizing software was permissible under §117 of the Copyright Act even if they are used for a purpose that the copyright holder did not intend.
 It also applied the "substantial noninfringing uses" test from Sony Corp. of America v.
 Universal City Studios, Inc. to hold that Quaid's software, which defeated Vault's copy protection mechanism, did not make Quaid liable for contributory infringement.
 It held that Quaid's software was not a derivative work of Vault's software, despite having approximately 30 characters of source code in common.
 Finally, it held that the Louisiana Software License Enforcement Act clause permitting a copyright holder to prohibit software decompilation or disassembly was preempted by the Copyright Act, and was therefore unenforceable.

 Background information

-Vault Corporation created and held the copyright for a program called PROLOK, which provided copy protection for software on floppy disks.
+Vault Corporation, based in California, created and held the copyright for a program called PROLOK, which provided copy protection for software on floppy disks.
 Software companies purchased PROLOK from Vault in order to protect their software from end users making unauthorized copies.
 PROLOK worked by having an indelible "fingerprint" on each PROLOK protected disk in addition to the PROLOK software and the software to be protected.
 The PROLOK protected program allowed the software to function only if the fingerprint was present on the disk.

-Quaid Software Ltd. created a program called RAMKEY, which allowed copies of Vault's clients' software to function without the original program disks.
+Quaid Software Ltd., based in Canada, created a program called RAMKEY, which allowed copies of Vault's clients' software to function without the original program disks.
 RAMKEY made PROLOK think that the necessary fingerprint was present even though it was not.